kimbjerge/MCC-trap/README.md

 Start the programs by running the files MCC_gui.py or MCC_algorithm.py in the code directory with the command "python MCC_gui.py" or "python MCC_algorithm.py".

 #### Results & output ####
-The algorithm outputs the results in JSON and CSV files.
+The algorithm outputs the results in JSON and CSV files with date, counts for each species (class) and total number of counts.
-The statistics files is by default named statistics.json and statistics.csv.
-The track files is by default names <DirectoryName>.json and <DirectoryName>.csv
+These statistics files are by default named statistics.json and statistics.csv.
+The track files are by default names <DirectoryName>.json and <DirectoryName>.csv
-The files contain the following information:
+The track files contain the following information:

 | Property | Description | Example |
 |--------------|----------|----------|